FDA approved for more than 25 years

 Hair transplant surgery has become a popular option for men experiencing hair loss.
 It’s a great way to utilize your natural hair and promote new hair growth at the same time.

 • Hair transplant recovery time varies.
-The first two weeks are when you’ll experience the most swelling, redness and scabs, but hair transplant healing time thereafter also depends on how well you’re following your aftercare guidelines.
+The first two weeks are when you’ll experience the most swelling, redness, and scabs, but the healing time after the hair transplant also depends on how well you’re following your aftercare guidelines.

 • Consider alternatives to help support final results.
-While your scalp heals and your follicles start to regrow, some men like to add hair-boosting treatments like minoxidil, finasteride or a combination of both.
-Talk to your healthcare provider about doing this.
+While your scalp heals and your follicles start to regrow, some men like to add hair-boosting treatments like minoxidil, finasteride, or a combination of the two.
+Talk to your healthcare provider about your options.

 Interested in exploring additional hair loss treatment options with Hims?
 Start by taking our online assessment.